-Following the United States’ declaration of the “pivot” or “rebalance” to Asia strategy in 2011, certain events that have occurred in Asia are worth noting.
+Following the United States’ declaration of the “Pivot” or “Rebalance” to Asia strategy in 2011, certain events that have occurred in Asia are worth noting.
 In particular, more aggressive diplomatic and economic initiatives undertaken by China.
-A year after the US rebalance was announced, a Chinese scholar came up with the idea of the “Marching West” strategy, which aimed to focus on developing China’s diplomatic and economic ties with countries in the Eurasian region.
+A year after the US Rebalance was announced, a Chinese scholar came up with the idea of the “Marching West” strategy, which aimed to focus on developing China’s diplomatic and economic ties with countries in the Eurasian region.

 Although there is no official confirmation that the Chinese have adopted this strategy, it appears that this is the case.
 This is because China’s initiatives seem to be directed westwards, though its initiatives now also cover parts of East Asia and the South Pacific.
-China’s response may be inferred to be a quadruple-combo of diplomatic and economic initiatives, namely: (1) the One Belt One Road (OBOR) strategy or Belt and Road Initiative (BRI), comprising of the Silk Road Economic Belt (SREB) and the 21st Century Maritime Silk Road (MSR); (2) the Asian Infrastructure and Investment Bank (AIIB); (3) the revival of the Free Trade Area of Asia and the Pacific (FTAAP) initiative; and (4) the intensification of bilateral partnerships with its neighbors.
+China’s response may be inferred to be a quadruple-combo of diplomatic and economic initiatives, namely: (1) the One Belt One Road (OBOR) strategy or Belt and Road Initiative (BRI), composed of the Silk Road Economic Belt (SREB) and the 21st Century Maritime Silk Road (MSR); (2) the Asian Infrastructure and Investment Bank (AIIB); (3) the revival of the Free Trade Area of Asia and the Pacific (FTAAP) initiative; and (4) the intensification of bilateral partnerships with neighboring states.

 The US’ Twin Trade Arrangements: TPP and TTIP